Paris, Paris, Paris,

 But really, I was fine.
 And I had fun.
 Going back, there are things I would do differently, but I also would not trade my experience in Paris for anything.

-As before in the post on Santiago, this will be split into three parts: (1) What I Did, (2) What to Know, and (3) What to Do.
+As in the post I wrote about visiting Chile by myself, this will be split into three parts: (1) What I Did, (2) What to Know, and (3) What to Do.

 What I Did: